 I love ending my days with a nice relaxing Epsom salt bath, a hot cup of tea, and a book.

-Try not to think about all the things you need to get done next or whatever it is that is adding stress to your life when you take a bath.
-Clear your mind of everything else and focus on relaxing your body and just enjoying this “me” time.
+Try not to think about all the things you need.
+Clear your mind of everything else and focus on relaxing your body and enjoying this “me” time.

 2. Deep Breathing